dzmitryZhuk/calculator/README.md

 </a>

 </div>
-A simple calculator application that performs an operation on two numbers
+A simple calculator application that performs an operation on two numbers.

+Possible operations:

++ multiplication
++ subtraction
++ addition
++ division

 ## Developer team